-Make your content more engaging by using flip tiles, photo galleries, and interactive graphics.
-We’re becoming more and more accustomed to seeing something fresh and well presented.
+Make your content more engaging by using flip tiles, photo galleries, and interactive graphics with clean, focused visuals.
+To achieve these visuals, consider hassle-free image background removal tools.
+This can ensure that your images enhance your content rather than detract from it.
 The stats for an infographic can be hidden behind a flip tile, or the non-essential images can be added to a gallery carousel.
 And if you’ve got some more complex data that you want people to see, animated graphs are a much more fun way to display.
 Just be careful not to overdo it and ruin the UX of your site!

 6. Conversational Bots